janetjotw/hugo-project-revised/content/_index.md

 In the past, you would have created a relational database using the user interface or the SQL client for database creation, management, and administration.
 RDS is the Relational Database Service of AWS to set up, create, and operate a relational database on the AWS Cloud.

-In this how-to guide, you will learn how to install and configure a Python SDK library called Boto3.
+In this **how-to guide**, you will learn how to install and configure a Python SDK library called Boto3.
 The Boto3 library will be used to programmatically call the interface of AWS RDS API to create and manage a database, which is covered under References.

 ### Pre-requisites